iturdikulov/notes/dwm keyboard shortcuts.md

 Resize floating window using mouse (with drag)::`<D-RightMouse>`

-Which keys you use as floating window resize/move keys?
+Which keys you use as floating window resize/move keys (float position patch)?
 ```
 These directions:
 ↖ ↑ ↗